fleetdm/fleet/docs/Deploying/Configuration.md

 based log in so that there is a fallback method for logging into Fleet in the event of SSO configuration problems.

+> Individual users must also be setup on the IDP before they can sign in to Fleet.
 ### Enabling SSO for existing users in Fleet
 As an admin, you can enable SSO for existing users in Fleet.
 To do this, go to the Settings page, then click on the Users tab.
 Locate the user you want to enable SSO for and on the actions dropdown menu for that user, click on "Enable single sign on".